JohnWang42/DemoPlugin/readme.md

 ## Caching Implementation ##

 For caching, I used the WordPress Transients API.
 It automatically serializes any JSON that is obtained and implements WordPress's built-in caching.
 This allows it to automatically integrate with any caching the user might implement such as memcached.

+## Testing Implementation ##

+I used the suggested combo of PHPUnit and Brain Monkey to integrate testing into this plugin.
+Run `./vendor/bin/phpunit --testdox tests` to see test results.